 The New Wave would in a way render the writers of science fiction’s “Golden Age” obsolete; nevertheless, the classical authors politically were rather right-wings.
 Those science fiction forefathers grew up in different times, had distinctive agendas and mostly a positive outlook and more often than not envisioned a prospering future planet Earth that came with space exploration and modern technologies.

-The new generation, generally left-wings and still under the impression of the Cold War, nevertheless, perceived the many small and huge changes in American and England’s societies.
+The new generation, generally left-wingers and still under the impression of the Cold War, nevertheless, perceived the many small and huge changes in American and England’s societies.
 Such changes, liberating effects and fresh visions of a forthcoming world led to very different visions of the future in science fiction novels.
 “The New Wave still had its astronauts and interstellar explorers, not now they could be found psychologically crumbling under the physical and mental pressure of space flight and the directives of the oppressive military bureaucratic apparatus behind them.”

-Furthermore, one of the key figures in editing science fiction stories, Michael Moorcock, entered the scene in 1964, and he was largely responsible for introducing unknown talent in New Worlds magazine.
+Furthermore, one of the key figures in editing science fiction stories, Michael Moorcock, entered the scene in 1964, and was largely responsible for introducing unknown talent in New Worlds magazine.

 He also edited the extremely successful anthology Dangerous Visions in 1967.
 In the early 1960s, science fiction by the newcomer authors became even more revolutionary.
 As it now additionally voiced extremist ideas of the Left, allied with the Underground Press, and presented societies and worlds between radical ideas, political extremes, psychedelic nightmares and life under permanent supervision by the state.
 “Nevertheless, almost all [writers covered in this title] were focused on shaking things up and testing the limits of morality and critical tolerance within and beyond the genre.”